 2. As the operations officer in a previous position I was tasked with increasing the efficiency of the company’s production line.
 I discovered and analyzed a new technology system that would increase production by 30 percent; however it contained programming that would make certain employee positions virtually obsolete.
 I promoted a plan that implemented the new system and provided cross-training for employees- which helped to limit layoffs while still increasing productivity and revenue for the company.

 Do not allow yourself to be caught off-guard.
-Take some time to consider the tips and samples provided so that you can be fully prepared to answer the "What's the most difficult decision you've made?" query or simlar interview questions.
+Take some time to consider the tips and samples provided so that you can be fully prepared to answer the “What’s the most difficult decision you’ve made?” query or similar interview questions.